klebgenomics/Kleborate/README.md

 Kleborate/kleborate-runner.py -h
 ```

 See [examples below](#example-output) to test out your installation on some public genome data.
+And if you'd like to thoroughly check that everything works as intended, you can also run this repo's [automated tests](test) after installation.

 ## Basic usage